 Risk Management.
 The Board's role is one of oversight, rather than active management.
 This oversight extends to the Fund's risk management processes.
-These processes are embedded in the responsibilities of officers of, and service providers to, the Fund.
+These processes are embedded in the responsibilities of officers of, and service providers, to, the Fund.
 For example, the Adviser is primarily responsible for management of the Fund's investment risks.
 The Board has not established a formal risk oversight committee.
 However, much of the regular work of the Board and its Audit Committee addresses aspects of risk oversight.
 In the course of providing that oversight, the Board receives a wide range of reports on the Fund's activities from the Adviser, including regarding the Fund's investment portfolios, the Fund's compliance with applicable laws, and the Fund's financial accounting and reporting.
-The Board also meets periodically with the Fund's Chief Compliance Officer to receive reports regarding the compliance of the Fund with the federal securities laws and the Fund's internal compliance policies and procedures, and meets with the Fund's Chief Compliance Officer at least annually to review the Chief Compliance Officer's annual report, including the Chief Compliance Officer's risk-based analysis for the Fund.
+The Board also meets periodically with the Fund's Chief Compliance Officer to receive reports regarding the compliance of the Fund with the federal securities laws and the Fund's internal compliance policies and procedures and meets with the Fund's Chief Compliance Officer at least annually to review the Chief Compliance Officer's annual report, including the Chief Compliance Officer's risk-based analysis for the Fund.
 The Board also meets periodically with the portfolio managers of the Fund to receive reports regarding the management of the Fund, including its investment risks.

-The names of the Trustees are listed below along with a description of their principal occupations over at least the last five years.
-The business address of each Trustee and Officer is: c/o Ultimus Fund Solutions, LLC, 4221 North 203rd Street, Suite 100, Elkhorn, NE 68022-3474.
+The names of the Trustees and Principal Officers are listed below along with a description of their principal occupations over at least the last five years.